codeceptjs/CodeceptJS/docs/docker.md

 ### Locally

-You can execute CodeceptJS with Puppeteer or Nightmare locally with no extra configuration.
+You can execute CodeceptJS with Puppeteer locally with no extra configuration.

 ```sh
 docker run --net=host -v $PWD:/tests codeceptjs/codeceptjs